-With live events on pause we wanted to give the talented young people out there a platform to express their creativity by offering them the virtual centre stage in our first ever online music festival.
+With live events on pause we gave young people the virtual centre stage in our first ever online music festival.

 Our aim was to keep young people engaged with music at a time of isolation and to represent a diverse range of ages, styles, genres and talents, wanting the festival to be inclusive and accessible to all, and we were electrified by each and every performance!